-Published On: Monday, November 11, 2019|Categories: Education Info, International students, Tenney Subscribers|
+Published On: Monday, November 11, 2019|Categories: International students, Education Info, Tenney Subscribers|

 A significant number of students come to the United States every year to study in American schools.
 How well do they do?
 How does cultural shock affect them?
 What is the benefit to the American schools of international student attendance?